As Macy’s and other Northgate ‘anchors’ come down, some merchants ride out the turmoil

 Old Navy assistant manager Josh Bourgeois says the store has received “probably 30 calls a day” ever since crews began knocking down the old Macy’s to make way for a development that will include housing, office space, and training facilities for Seattle’s new professional hockey team.
 As for Old Navy, “We have zero plans of closing.”

 The loss of Northgate anchor tenants Macy’s, Nordstrom and JCPenney and the closure of the mall’s middle section all likely make it a less-attractive shopping destination.
-But according to the mall’s website, 40 merchants, restaurants and other businesses are still in operation.
+But according to the mall’s website, about 40 merchants, restaurants and other businesses are still in operation.

 Even so, some merchants say the demolition is hurting store traffic.